neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Few are willing to die for their tennis club, but many are willing to die for a cause, religion, ethnic group or nation in which the individual can continue after death through the survival and success of the group."

-They then point out this particular attitude that the Nazis had, which is rooted in things like the Folske-Meinzcheft, this racial community, and the fear that it might be "polluted" by inferior blood, and they write, "Fear of pollution or contamination is a particular kind of survival fear, the fear that the group, as we know it, will not survive, even if many of its members do.
+> They then point out this particular attitude that the Nazis had, which is rooted in things like the Folske-Meinzcheft, this racial community, and the fear that it might be "polluted" by inferior blood, and they write, "Fear of pollution or contamination is a particular kind of survival fear, the fear that the group, as we know it, will not survive, even if many of its members do.
+>

-The group will exist in the future only by losing what is most important and distinctive about it, and being amalgamated with some other group.
+> The group will exist in the future only by losing what is most important and distinctive about it, and being amalgamated with some other group.
+>

-The relevant emotion for this kind of survival concern combines fear with disgust.
+> The relevant emotion for this kind of survival concern combines fear with disgust.
+>

-Fear of pollution is not so much a threat to the physical continuation of the group as to the essence or nature of the group.
+> Fear of pollution is not so much a threat to the physical continuation of the group as to the essence or nature of the group.
+>

-Hitler's obsession, they write, with the Jewish disease and race mixing, fantastic as it may seem to those who do not take such pseudoscience seriously, was a deep fear that his idealized Germanic race would not survive, combined with disgust for what he perceived to be the increasing Judaization of the world."
+> Hitler's obsession, with the Jewish disease and race mixing, fantastic as it may seem to those who do not take such pseudoscience seriously, was a deep fear that his idealized Germanic race would not survive, combined with disgust for what he perceived to be the increasing Judaization of the world."

-End quote.
+>

 So if this is your number one fear, and if you think Jews control the world, and if you're giving speeches saying that if the Jews, because they control the world, plunge the world into another world war, they're sort of going to reap the whirlwind, what do you do?